Kreate-Malaysia/cron-apu-timetable/README.md

 - [Contributing](#contributing)
 - [License](#license)

+## 🚀 Getting Started
+1. Clone the repository to your machine.
+2. Open a terminal in the root folder of the repository.
+3. Run `pnpm install`
+4. You're all set!

 ## ✍️ Contribution
 This is an open source project and we welcome anyone to contribute and improve the overall application.